PaulCavailles/Basilisk/docs/source/Support/bskKnownIssues.rst

   install script is updated this is corrected in the current release.
 - We found a slow memory leak if messages with arrays or vectors were accessed from python.
 The ``swig`` issue has now been fixed in the current release.
+- The :ref:`facetSRPDynamicEffector` module was double counting a cosine term in the SRP force calculation.
+This is corrected in the current release.
+- The :ref:`facetDragDynamicEffector` module was missing a negative sign in the drag torque calculation.
+This is corrected in the current release.

 Version 2.2.0
 -------------